Possessive Adjectives Grammar Exercises: Level A1-A2 (with Answers)

 Question 13 options

-I left my phone at home.
+I lost my phone at school.

-The students finished their homework.
+The students forgot their books.

 Second person possessive adjective